Eekhofh/Advanced-Programming-Final-Project/README.md

 Here is a short overview on how to use the program.

-1) Load the web page.
+1) Load the web page by running app.py in the command-line.
 2) Upload a script .srt file and a script .txt file and submit both.
 3) Select desired output (.csv or .json)
 4) The program will now process the scripts.